| |

 Applying Peel-and-Stick Wallpaper

-Wipe the wall down with rubbing alcohol first; any grease or dust will mess with the stickiness.
+Clean the wall thoroughly with rubbing alcohol first.
+Any grease or dust will prevent proper adhesion.

-• Use a smoothing tool to chase out bubbles.
+• Use a smoothing tool to avoid bubbles

-• Work top to bottom in small chunks.
+• Work from top to bottom in small sections

-• Trim the edges with a sharp knife.
+• Trim excess with a sharp craft knife

-• Pick lighter patterns to help the space feel bigger.
+• Choose lighter patterns to make the space feel bigger

 Paper Peel and Stick Wallpaper